tld/pyptouch/README.rst

 .. image:: https://img.shields.io/pypi/v/pyptouch.svg
         :target: https://pypi.python.org/pypi/pyptouch

+NOTE; In the process of moving things into this repo.
+Please come back in a couple of weeks.

 "Driver" for Brothers Q-Touch series of label printers, providing PDF/PS/PNG to native files for the printers, that can be fed directly to the printers on JetDirect port (TCP 9100).